-For the purpose of this Manual includes school jurisdictions, accredited funded private schools, and private ECS operators.
+For purposes of this manual includes school jurisdictions, accredited funded private schools, and private ECS operators.

 School Board

 The board of trustees of a school jurisdiction (excluding Charter Schools).

 School Building

 A building used for the instruction or accommodation of students that is owned or occupied by a school jurisdiction, a school jurisdiction and municipality, or a school jurisdiction and another person.